hexagoncircle/ryan-mulligan-dev/src/blog/css-marquee.md

 ## The deprecated tag

-The HTML `<marquee>` element blessed (cursed?) the early days of the internet with the ability to insert scrolling text onto a webpage.
+The HTML `<marquee>` element had blessed (cursed?) the early days of the internet with the ability to insert scrolling text onto a webpage.
 It even included options to control text behavior once it reached the end of its container with a handful of attributes.
 Review them [here on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee) if you're curious.
 Also, when visiting that MDN link, notice the page starts with a deprecation warning that this feature is no longer recommended:

 > Avoid using it, and update existing code if possible [...]
 Be aware that this feature may cease to work at any time.